 Scholars Portal sponsored Artefactual Systems Inc. to develop the ability for the preservation processing tool Archivematica to receive packages from connected Dataverse instances.
 The integration was released as part of Archivematica 1.8 in 2018.
 The sandbox has been updated to Archivematica v.
 1.12.1.

 Please note that individuals at institutions that are members of the Ontario Council of University Libraries (OCUL) can access the sandbox as-is with the credentials below.
-If you are from an institution outside of OCUL, please fill out the linked request form and access will be granted.
+If you are from an institution outside of OCUL, please fill out the request form.

 We are currently seeking feedback on the integration to identify areas for future development.
 Please send your feedback to firstname.lastname@example.org or complete this Google form, which you can submit anonymously.